Aseem Malhotra: Too Much Medicine campaign

-Malhotra has stated that over-diagnosis and over-treatment is "the greatest threat to our healthcare system".
-He has also held that in the UK at least £2bn is wasted each year on unnecessary tests and treatment.
-He co-ordinated the Too Much Medicine campaign by the BMJ and the Academy of Medical Royal Colleges.
-His claims were supported by Sir Richard Thompson a past president of the Royal College of Physicians.
+In 2015, as a member of the Academy of Medical Royal Colleges' Choosing Wisely Steering Group, Aseem Malhotra launched and coordinated a "US initiative to get doctors to stop using interventions with no benefit" - the Too Much Medicine campaign - a partnership with the BMJ and the Academy of Medical Royal Colleges.
+The aims of the project were to reduce unnecessary treatment and overuse, and introduce an option to patients of "doing nothing".
+At the campaign's launch, Malhotra stated that over-diagnosis and over-treatment is "the greatest threat to our healthcare system".
+He also held that in the UK at least £2bn is wasted each year on unnecessary tests and treatment.
+His claims were supported by Sir Richard Thompson, a past president of the Royal College of Physicians.

 COVID-19

 COVID-19 and diet

 In 2020 during the COVID-19 pandemic and before there were any approved vaccines for COVID-19, Malhotra published a book claiming that following his dietary advice could grant "metabolic optimization" which would, in 21 days, decrease the risk of viral infection.
-David Gorski criticized the book because the biggest single risk factor for COVID-19 infection is age, which people cannot change.
+David Gorski criticized the book noting that the biggest single risk factor for COVID-19 infection is age, which people cannot change.
 Gorski said that while Malhotra had a germ of a good point and that it was undeniable that losing weight for someone who is obese would reduce their risk of complications, the claims about the book were massively exaggerated and there was no specific evidence for the impact of lifestyle recommendations on the risk of COVID-19 or that Malhotra's version of a healthy diet was better or worse than any other healthy lifestyle recommendation.
 Gorski was also concerned that telling people that they should be in control of their susceptibility to disease may have an element of victim blaming because that shifts responsibility for disease onto individuals, many of whom are unable to follow the kind of diet Malhotra advocates.